Nek5000/NekExamples/RANSChannel/README.md

 # RANS modle for 2D chnnel flow

-This example demonstrates use of kOmg turbulence model.
+This example demonstrates the use of the standar k-tau turbulence model.